History of penicillin: Discovery of the properties of mould juice

-The source of the fungal contamination in Fleming's experiment remained a speculation for several decades.
-Fleming suggested in 1945 that the fungal spores came through the window facing Praed Street.
-This story was regarded as a fact and was popularised in literature, starting with George Lacken's 1945 book The Story of Penicillin.
-But it was later disputed by his co-workers including Pryce, who testified much later that Fleming's laboratory window was kept shut all the time.
-Ronald Hare also agreed in 1970 that the window was most often locked because it was difficult to reach due to a large table with apparatuses placed in front of it.
-In 1966, La Touche told Hare that he had given Fleming 13 specimens of fungi (10 from his lab) and only one from his lab was showing penicillin-like antibacterial activity.
-It was from this point a consensus was made that Fleming's mould came from La Touche's lab, which was a floor below in the building, the spores being drifted in the air through the open doors.
+The source of the fungal contamination in Fleming's experiment remained the subject of speculation for several decades.
+Fleming suggested in 1945 that the fungal spores came through the window facing Praed Street, but was disputed by his co-workers, who testified much later that Fleming's laboratory window was kept shut, and Fleming was unable to reach the window to open it.
+A consensus developed that the mould had come from La Touche's laboratory, a floor below Fleming's, and that spores had drifted in through the open doors.